ImpurrfectLife

 Another alternative is to get a scrapbook and keep a collection of your photo memories as a keepsake.
 Here are few example ideas.

-1. Try Beadwork.
+8. Try Beadwork.

 I must confess when I used to visit the craft store in person to restock on paint supplies, I would always find myself drifting to explore the beading idle.
 So many colors, sizes, and textures oh my!

-Creating your own jewelry or beadwork is a skill that I have yet to try but it is not so common, therefore it was a great option to add to this list.
+Creating your own jewelry or beadwork is a skill that I have yet to try, but it is not so common, therefore, it was a great option to add to this list.

 With beadwork, you can make your own creations or if you are a beginner or need inspiration, there are self-help tools and kits to get you started.

-See an example below.
+See the example below.

-1. Try Painting by numbers
+9. Try Painting by numbers.

 Conclusion